Symphonicities

 Symphonicities is the tenth studio album by English musician Sting, released on 14 July 2010 on Deutsche Grammophon.
-This is his first studio album featuring new recordings of existing songs drawn from both his solo career and from The Police (the second one to date being the 2019 studio album My Songs).
-The title of the album is a play on that of The Police' 1983 album Synchronicity.
+It was his first studio album featuring new recordings of existing songs drawn from both his solo career and from the Police, followed by the 2019 studio album My Songs.
+The title of the album blends symphonic— reflecting the album's orchestral arrangements and involvement of the Royal Philharmonic Orchestra—with Synchronicity, the Police album.